senaite/Products.ATExtensions/README.txt

 make them implicitly addable or include them in some folderish type's 'allowed_content_types'.

-ATExtensions are installable in the Plone 3.3 and 4.0 series.
+ATExtensions are installable in the Plone 3.3.x and 4.x series.

 Please use a release from the 1.0.x series with older versions of Plone.

-Enjoy, Raphael (r.ritz at biologie.hu-berlin.de)
+Enjoy, Raphael (raphael.ritz at gmail.com)